citrone/settings-dialog-tests/README.md

-# Bottom Navigation Tests
+# Settings Dialog Tests

 This project is part of the Chuck Noris Jokes.

-I started this project to play arround with bottom navigation.
-I want to become familliar with how bottom navigation works.
+I started this project to play arround with setting dialogs.

 ## How final application will look like

-I want to have an application with two panes in the bottom navigation.
-One should be used to display all jokes, and the other one to display jokes filtered on categories.

-The app should have a menu in the `AppBar` which will be different on each of the two panes.
-The `All` pane will have only a `Settings` menu, while the `Categories` pane will have a 'Settings' and a `Categories` menu.

-Clicking on the `Settings` menu will show a toast indicating that the respective menu was clicked.

-Clicking on the `Categories` menu will show a popup menu with two options.
-Clicking on an option will change the message in the activity's main window.
+This sample project is based on Bottom Navigation Tests.
+As a matter of fact I cloned Bottom Navigation Tests project and use it as a base fro this one.

+When the user clicks on the `Settings` button in the `AppBar`, I want to display a popup dialog with an edit box and a radio button with two options.
+What the user enters or selects here will be transimtted to the app as settings.

 ## Documentation

-All process is documented in the [wiki](https://github.com/citrone/bottom-navigation-tests/wiki)
+All process is documented in the [wiki](https://github.com/citrone/settings-dialog-tests/wiki)